The Best Web Scraping Tools & Software in 2024

 Honourable mention (Common Crawl)

-While not a scraper application or code framework per se, it still is worth mentioning Common Crawl.
+While not a scraper application or code framework per se, it still is worth mentioning Common Crawl .

-The project does not function as data extractor, like the services and tools we so far talked about, but approaches the topic from a very different angle.
+The project does not function as a data extractor, like the services and tools we so far talked about, but approaches the topic from a very different angle.
 It essentially crawls and scrapes the web in advance and provides that data as publicly available datasets for everyone to access at no cost.

 Common Crawl